Friday, December 31, 2010

 What I do know is that embedded voice biometrics, where enrollment and verification functionality is self-contained, is a natural fit for smart phones and other devices with a microphone.
 Additionally, several voice biometrics vendors (e.g., PerSay) are actively engaged in developing embedded solutions.

-Sensory, Inc., based in Sunnyvale, CA, has been providing embedded voice biometrics solutions to the toy and robotics industry for years.
+One company, Sensory, Inc., based in Sunnyvale, CA, has been providing embedded voice biometrics solutions to the toy and robotics industry for years.
 I’ve seen this technology in use in a toy voice activated biometric-safe.
 According to Sensory’s Website, their product’s “equal error rate (where the probability of an incorrect acceptance equals that of an incorrect rejection) ranges between 0.01-7% depending on the number of words and whether the passwords are known to the fraudster.”

 I’m certain that, in the not too distant future, we’ll have a robust voice biometrics solution which can be embedded in a variety of mobile devices.